nikolatechie/trading-simulator/README.md

 1. Clone the repository.
 2. Navigate to the project's `backend` directory.
-3. Configure the application by modifying the `application.properties` file.
-Update the database connection details and other relevant configurations such as API keys.
+3. Configure the application by creating the `application.properties` file.
+Add the database connection details and other relevant configurations such as API keys.
 4. Install the backend dependencies and build the Spring Boot application.
 5. Navigate to the `frontend` directory and install the frontend dependencies: `npm install`
 6. Run the React.js frontend: `npm start`